pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 player_data.to_excel('player_data_clean.xlsx', index=False)
 ```

 # Wrap up

-In today's guide, we laid the groundwork for data analysis by cleaning and preprocessing the combined player data.
-In the next article, we'll expand upon this dataset by engineering new features.
+In this guide, we cleaned and preprocessed the combined NCAA basketball player dataset.
+We handled missing values, corrected invalid entries, converted numeric columns to the right datatypes, standardized player heights, and saved a cleaned dataset for the next step in the project.

+In the next part, we'll use this cleaned dataset to engineer new features, including two-point metrics, conference labels, per-game statistics, assist-to-turnover ratio, and fantasy points.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/) (Today's Guide)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)